jchitpin/thinkdeck/README.md

 1. I successfully got the display working with a legacy version of Raspberry OS (based on Bullseye rather than Bookworm).
 2.

-## Cable testing
+## Cable testing and modifications

 I recommend testing whether all of your cables work before installing them into the the chassis.
 These include the micro HDMI to HDMI connector, the USB splitter, micro B panel connector, and USB C to USB A cable.
+Because the cables need to fit into the top chassis, it is recommended to (carefully!) strip the plastic wrapping to reduce cable bulkiness.
+See the final assembly pictures for more details.

 ## Cleaning up 3D prints

 1. Trim off supports.
 2. Optional: sand/prime/sand/paint/clear coat.
-(I just didn't bother)
+(I just didn't bother because I liked the raw "industrial" look).

 ## Fit-testing cable panel cutouts

 1. You will probably need to sand/shave down the cable enclosures to fit snugly inside the top chassis.
+2. A pair of curved needle nose pliers is great pushing the USB/HDMI connectors into their respective cutouts.

 ## Assembling the ThinkDeck

 I followed the order of operations described below, but feel free to assemble in the order you see fit.

+1.

 0. Use a soldering iron to insert the threaded inserts in each hole in the top/bottom chassis.
 1. Insert the Gameboy Advance SP hinges into the bottom chassis and connect the top/bottom chasses.